The Background on National Deaf Dog Awareness Week

-The last week of September is reserved for the appreciation of deaf dogs and it’s called National Deaf Dog Awareness Week.
-This year, the days to celebrate these amazing dogs are 23rd to 29th of September.
+The last week of September is reserved for the appreciation of deaf dogs, and it’s called National Deaf Dog Awareness Week.
+This year, the days to celebrate these amazing dogs are the 24th to the 30th of September.

 Patience while trying to teach them something or correct a certain behavior should be first on our list.

-Celebrate this week with your deaf dog and do something special, take them to their favorite place at the park and give them their favorite treats.
+Celebrate National Deaf Dog Awareness Week with your deaf canine and do something special, take them to their favorite place at the park and give them their favorite treats.
 Spoil them with love and attention 🙂

 Happy National Deaf Dog Awareness Week!